 In Spring 2014 both the Mathematics and Statistics department and the Department of Physical Science received bronze awards from Athena SWAN, a national body that provides awards to recognise the work in advancing the careers of women in STEM.
 The Department of Physical Sciences also obtained a Project Juno Practitioner award, the Institute of Physics equivalent of Athena SWAN.
 Part of their respective three year action plans, and a point identified as requiring additional work in all three sets of feedback to the awards, includes looking in more detail at the staff tutor role.
-Comparisons between all the departments in the two faculties will feed into future submissions and outcomes will be embedded within the support provided within each department.
+The Department of Engineering and Innovation and the Computing and Communication Department are currently in the process of preparing their bronze applications; this work will feed into the submissions within each of these departments.